Answers

 Do you offer a fully on-premise option where nothing touches the cloud?

 Yes.
-For senior single-family offices, foundations, and holdings that run their own infrastructure and refuse anything cloud, we offer a sovereign deployment pattern: an open-source AI model running on your own hardware inside your walls.
+For senior family offices and holdings that run their own infrastructure and refuse anything cloud, we offer a sovereign deployment pattern: an open-source AI model running on your own hardware inside your walls.
 Nothing leaves your perimeter, and no US-incorporated provider is in the chain.

 We are direct about the trade-offs (longer setup, additional configuration work, hardware investment on your side) before you commit.
 This pattern is scoped and priced separately from a standard engagement.